-You would probably feel really bored once you keep sitting in the same spot and staring straight at the picture you hung for 2 years ago.
+You would probably feel really bored, sitting in the same spot and staring straight at the picture you hung 2 years ago.

-Try adding something new succulent plants or small displays.
+Try adding something new like succulent plants or small displays.

 Add new photo frames or buy a new chair to replace your old one.

 you can also buy cheap stickers, mugs and pillowcases from talented artists at RedBubble to decorate your room even.
-But hey, here’s the best part, if you click on the links below, you can even get discounts!
+But hey, here’s the best part, if you click here to get discounts on your pillows and wall decor!

 Same with the fourth tip, try changing your placements once in a while.

-There are always ways to change your furniture’s new look.
+There are ways to change your furniture’s new look.

 An example of one is if your desk was facing a wall, move it towards a window.

 Your storage could be placed in stacks next to your desk to easier reach maybe?